-In a similar manner, it can be checked that the transformation~\eqref{eq:PrincipalTransformationPrimitiveEquations} also maps the \emph{dissipative} primitive equations in a constantly rotating reference frame to the dissipative primitive equations in a resting reference frame.
+Analogously, it can be checked that the transformation~\eqref{eq:PrincipalTransformationPrimitiveEquations} also maps the \emph{dissipative} primitive equations in a constantly rotating reference frame to the dissipative primitive equations in a resting reference frame.
 This means that attaching classical friction, $\nu\Delta \vv$, to the right-hand side of the momentum equations in~\eqref{eq:PrimitiveEquations} does not require to modify transformation~\eqref{eq:PrincipalTransformationPrimitiveEquations} in order to set~$f$ to zero.

-In Section~\ref{sec:PrimitiveEquations} we discussed an application of the model of primitive equations for the choice $f=\const$, i.e.\ on the $f$-plane.
+In Section~\ref{sec:PrimitiveEquations}, we have discussed an application of the model of primitive equations for the choice $f=\const$, i.e., on the $f$-plane.
 For domains extending farther in North--South direction, the latitudinal variation of the Coriolis parameter becomes relevant.
-The next order of accuracy approximation for~$f$ in a Cartesian plane is $f=f_0+\beta y$, $\beta=\const$, i.e.\ a linear variation of the rotation.
-It can be checked that in this case, the primitive equations~\eqref{eq:PrimitiveEquations} only admit a six-parametric maximal Lie invariance group which therefore cannot be isomorphic to the maximal Lie invariance algebra $\mathfrak g_0$~\eqref{eq:MaximalLieInvarianceAlgebraPrimitiveEquationsFzero} computed in Section~\ref{sec:SymmetriesPrimitiveEquations}.
-This at once implies that there cannot exist a point transformation which maps the case of $f=f_0+\beta y$ to the primitive equations in a resting reference frame.
+The next order of approximation for~$f$ in a Cartesian plane is a linear Taylor polynomial of the form $f=f_0+\beta y$ with $\beta=\const$.
+It can be checked that in this case, the primitive equations~\eqref{eq:PrimitiveEquations} only admit a six-parameter maximal Lie invariance group which therefore cannot be isomorphic to the maximal Lie invariance algebra~$\mathfrak g_0$ computed in Section~\ref{sec:SymmetriesPrimitiveEquations}.
+This at once implies that there cannot exist a point transformation which maps the case $f=f_0+\beta y$ to the primitive equations in a resting reference frame.